codope/aiforsea-cv-cars/README.md

 ![image](images/cassify-url.jpg)

+Try with the Tesla image in `images` folder for fun!

 ## Citations and Acknowledgements

 - [One cycle learning paper](https://arxiv.org/pdf/1803.09820.pdf) by Leslie Smith.
+- [mixup: Beyond Empirical Risk Minimization by Hongyi Zhang et. al](https://arxiv.org/abs/1710.09412), I used this for experiments with ResNets to reduce sensitivity to adverserial examples.
+You can find the relevant notebook in `experiments` folder.
 - Current state-of-the-art results using ResNet101 on the same dataset:
 [Deep CNNs With Spatially Weighted Pooling for Fine-Grained Car Recognition by Qichang Hu et. al](https://www.researchgate.net/publication/316027349_Deep_CNNs_With_Spatially_Weighted_Pooling_for_Fine-Grained_Car_Recognition) and